 2. Powerful prayer life

 9aThen you will call, and the Lord will answer;

 you will cry for help, and he will say: Here am I.

-It is the prayers of the righteous that availeth much, James says in his epistle. - 5:16 The keys to powerful prayer are faith and righteousness - not just a believing person praying but a righteous believer praying.
-Ministering God's justice, love and peace demonstrates a sincere faith and a sincere faith produces righteousness and a righteous life produces power in prayer.
+It is the prayers of the righteous that availeth much (James 5:16).
+The keys to powerful prayer are faith and righteousness - not just a believing person praying but a righteous believer praying.
+Ministering God's justice, love and peace demonstrate a sincere faith and a sincere faith produces righteousness and a righteous life produces power in prayer.
 When it comes to prayers being answered it's more important that you are righteous than loud, repetitious, eloquent or fasting.

 he will satisfy your needs in a sun-scorched land

 and will strengthen your frame.